 …So what can I actually do?

-If a year from now I’ve been successful with my current activities, maybe it will be safe to share what I did and how, but right now, I just can’t shoot myself in the foot again.
+If a year from now I have been “successful” with my current activities, maybe it will be safe to share what I did and how, but right now, I just can’t shoot myself in the foot again.
 I’m already worried that writing and posting this much is a risk (in terms of forming an accountability demand), and I’m not sure now if I will dare to share a link to this blog post or if I will just leave it safely unnoticed…